As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 You must complete pre-license training and take a test.
 You’ll also need to show proof of liability and workers’ compensation insurance.

-If you’re 18 or over you can then submit your application to the Construction Contractors Board (CCB), along with your supporting documents and a $250 fee.
-If you’re approved, your license is valid for two years.
-The CCB license number assigned to your business must appear on all your advertising.
-And you must complete continuing education every two years to renew your license.
+If 18 or over, applicants can submit an application to the Construction Contractors Board (CCB) with supporting documents and a $325 fee.
+The license is valid for two years, and the CCB license number must appear on advertising.
+Renewal requires continuing education every two years.

 Learn more about Oregon general contractor license requirements.